karesz123/codeBoard/README.md

 2. **Build and Run the application**

-	You can build and run the entire application (Spring, Nginx, React, PostgresSQL) by typing the following command -
+	You can build and run the entire application (Spring, Nginx, React, PostgreSQL) by typing the following command -

 	```bash
 	docker-compose up --build